-If you have a vascular disorder, such as peripheral artery disease (PAD), limb preservation is the top priority at Vascular and Vein Institute of the South with multiple locations in Germantown, North Millington, and Memphis in Tennessee, Oxford, and Senatobia in Mississippi, and West Memphis and Forest City, Arkansas.
-The experienced team of vascular surgeons offers advanced treatments that can save your legs by avoiding amputation.
+If you have a vascular disorder, such as peripheral artery disease (PAD), limb preservation is our top priority with multiple locations in Tennessee, Mississippi, Arkansas.
+Our experienced team of vascular surgeons offer advanced treatments that can save your legs by avoiding amputation.
 Schedule an appointment by phone or online to learn more about limb preservation options.

-Limb preservation at Vascular and Vein Institute of the South can save your limbs if you have a vascular disorder.
+Limb preservation can save your limbs if you have a vascular disorder.
 Vascular diseases, including PAD, are common causes of limb amputations.
-To avoid losing a limb, get a second opinion for amputation with your vascular surgeon, who will work with you to save your legs.
+To avoid losing a limb, get a second opinion for amputation with one of our vascular surgeons, who will work with you to save your legs.

 If you have PAD or another vascular disease, limb preservation not only helps you keep your limbs, in some instances, it may even prolong or save your life.
 Avoiding amputation maximizes your quality of life by making it easier to stay active and reduce your risk of chronic diseases and depression.